-Ajaccio: Audio Guided Walking Tour (2.5 hours – 18 audio comments)
+Ajaccio Audio Guided Walking Tour with 18 Historic Insights

 Why we love it?

-The Ajaccio Audio Guided Walking Tour offers a self-paced exploration of the city's rich history and culture over a duration of 2.5 hours.
-Ideal for history enthusiasts and casual travelers alike, this tour features 18 immersive audio comments that delve into historical anecdotes, local mysteries, and notable monuments.
-Participants can visit key sites such as the Sacred Heart Church, Fesch High School, and Place du Général-de-Gaulle, while also uncovering hidden gems off the beaten path.
-With immediate access to the audio content and text transcripts available, this tour provides a unique and informative way to experience Ajaccio at your own convenience.
+The Ajaccio Audio Guided Walking Tour offers a self-paced exploration of the historic city of Ajaccio, France, lasting 2.5 hours.
+Ideal for history enthusiasts and curious travelers alike, the tour features 18 audio comments that delve into the city's rich heritage, including anecdotes and mysteries tied to key landmarks.
+Participants can discover hidden gems and significant sites such as the Sacred Heart Church, Fesch High School, and Place du Général-de-Gaulle, all while enjoying the convenience of immediate access to the audio guide without the need for physical tickets or equipment.
+Text transcripts of the audio content are also provided for those who prefer reading along.

 Inclusions